Trump's Favorite Coronavirus Metric, The Case Fatality, Is Unreliable

 As the number of coronavirus cases started spiking again this month, the White House keyed in on a different number — one that paints a more rosy picture of the pandemic: the case fatality rate.

-When asked about rising cases at a recent briefing, Press Secretary Kayleigh McEnany quickly parried "We're seeing the fatality rate in this country come down," Said McEnany.
+When asked about rising cases at a recent briefing, press secretary Kayleigh McEnany quickly parried.
+"We're seeing the fatality rate in this country come down," said McEnany.
 "That is a very good thing."

-The case fatality rate is the result of a simple mathematical calculation: the number of diagnosed cases of coronavirus divided by the number of deaths.
+The case fatality rate is the result of a simple mathematical calculation: the number of deaths divided by the number of diagnosed coronavirus cases.
 But it's also a moving target.
-Case numbers are rising fast, deaths are a lagging indicator, running several weeks behind.
+Case numbers are rising fast; deaths are a lagging indicator, running several weeks behind.

-"Measuring ... mortality rates on any given day is not a reliable way of communicating about this pandemic," said Dr. Tom Inglesby is director of the Johns Hopkins Center for Health Security.
+"Measuring ... mortality rates on any given day is not a reliable way of communicating about this pandemic," said Dr. Tom Inglesby, director of the Johns Hopkins Center for Health Security.

-It is possible innovations in treatments methods and therapeutic drugs have helped improve the survivability of COVID-19.
+It is possible that innovations in treatment methods and therapeutic drugs have helped improve the survivability of COVID-19.
 It is also possible that with more young people being infected in this latest round, they are less likely to die.
 But medical experts warn it is also just too soon to be sure.
-And they say, it's an unreliable and misleading metric.
+And, they say, it's an unreliable and misleading metric.

 But that hasn't stopped President Trump from boasting about the figure.

-Note: A previous version of the story incorrectly defined the case fatality rate as the number of cases divided by deaths.
-In fact, it is calculated by dividing the number of deaths by the number of diagnosed cases.